tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Legal-Hold.md

 ## Remarks
 Setting the blob's legal hold on a blob storage or general purpose v2 account have the following restrictions:

 * Setting legal hold on a snapshot or a version is allowed starting REST version 2020-06-12.
 * When legal hold is set to true, user can't modify or delete the blob except some special operations, `PutBlockList/PutBlob/CopyBlob`, because these operations will generate a new version.

 > [!NOTE]
->  For detailed information about how legal hold work see [Legal Hold on Blob](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-immutable-storage).
+> For detailed information about immutable storage, see [Immutable Storage](/azure/storage/blobs/storage-blob-immutable-storage).

 ## See Also

  [Authorize requests to Azure Storage](authorize-requests-to-azure-storage.md)
  [Status and Error Codes](Status-and-Error-Codes2.md)
  [Blob Service Error Codes](Blob-Service-Error-Codes.md)